-Areas Level 3 Exceeds Criteria Level 2 Meets Criteria Level 1 Does Not Meet Criteria making necessary adjustments, showing a commitment to effective project management and continuous improvement.
-Evaluation (15 points) In addition to meeting all previously mentioned criteria, the application identifies advanced metrics and utilizes sophisticated data analysis methods.
+Level 3 Level 2 Level 1 Exceeds Criteria Meets Criteria Does Not Meet Criteria In addition to meeting all previously mentioned criteria, the application identifies advanced metrics and utilizes sophisticated data analysis methods.
 The methodology for data collection, evaluation, and reporting is in-depth, innovative, and ensures effective use of data.
 The data dissemination plan is extensive, ensuring that all stakeholders can access and understand the data.
 The application also outlines a clear process for using data and feedback to continually refine and improve the program.
 The application provides a plan for program evaluation to ensure continuous improvement and inform future decisions.
 The application provides a plan for program evaluation to ensure continuous improvement and inform future decisions.
 The plan identifies data and instruments, and the method that will be used to collect, evaluate, and report on the data.
-The application does not include a clear plan for the program and continuous improvement.
+The application does not include a clear plan for program and continuous improvement.
 There is a limited plan to report on outcomes.